nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - :warning: Things to take caution with, as they may affect your use of HealthSync

-> :bulb: The main application consists of the:
+> :bulb: The main application consists of these components (as annotated in the image above):
 > 1. [Menu Sidebar](#menu-sidebar) `*`
 > 2. [Patient List View](#patient-list-view)
 > 3. [Logger Tab](#logger-tab)
 > 4. [Output Box](#output-box)
 > 5. [Command Box](#command-box)

-> :bulb: Click on the component in the list above to learn more about it.
+> :bulb: Click on the components in the list above to learn more about them.

 > :warning: **`*`**: The buttons that are in grey and not pressable in the Menu Sidebar are currently not functional and will be implemented in a future version of HealthSync.